Miserlou/Zappa/README.md

 To avoid this, you can file a [service ticket](https://console.aws.amazon.com/support/home#/) with Amazon to raise your limits up to the many tens of thousands of concurrent executions which you may need.
 This is a fairly common practice with Amazon, designed to prevent you from accidentally creating extremely expensive bug reports.
 So, before raising your service limits, make sure that you don't have any rogue scripts which could accidentally create tens of thousands of parallel executions that you don't want to pay for.

-### Using Zappa With Docker

-If Docker is part of your team's CI, testing, or deployments, you may want to check out [this handy guide](https://blog.zappa.io/posts/simplified-aws-lambda-deployments-with-docker-and-zappa) on using Zappa with Docker.

 ### Dead Letter Queues

 If you want to utilise [AWS Lambda's Dead Letter Queue feature](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html) simply add the key `dead_letter_arn`, with the value being the complete ARN to the corresponding SNS topic or SQS queue in your `zappa_settings.json`.